Could The 360 S6 Robot Vacuum Be The Roborock S5 Killer?

 The Roborock S5 and the 360 S6 support Wi-Fi connection with a smartphone.
 In general "360Smart" and "Mi Home" apps look very similar and have about the same main features.
 The app allows to turn on/off the robot, switch between cleaning modes, track its movements in real-time, view the cleaning map, schedule the machine, see the cleaning history etc. Along with then, you can see when the accessories need to be replaced.

-The Mi Home has the ability to create a cleaning zone which means the Roborock will clean this specified zone and not cross this area.
+The Mi Home has the ability to create a zone cleaning which means the Roborock will clean this specified zone and not go further than this area.
 It also has a spot cleaning mode for most-dirtiest areas, which means you can tap on the map and the robot will go to that point and clean it.

-On the other hand, the 360Smart also has the zoned cleaning.
-Also, it is able to create forbidden zones (spaces that the S6 should not cross when cleaning).
+The 360Smart also supports zoned cleaning.
+Also, with both apps, you can create forbidden zones (spaces that the S6 should not cross when cleaning).
 Block off (forbidden areas) is great when the robot is working in wet mop mode and you don't want it to go over carpets.
-So it is a very useful feature that the Roborock doesn't have at this moment.

 Both robots can be controlled manually like a remote radio car.